-The Classic Starlab produces images by shining bright light through a film canister.
+The Classic Starlab produces images using an opto-mechanical projector by shining bright light through a film canister.
 In contrast, the Digital Starlab uses a DLP projector and a “fish-eye” lens display images.
 These images are created by a laptop computer using professional astronomy software, Starry Night.
 The digital Starlab is more versatile in the sense that it can display moving images, such as planets revolving around the sun, or a tour of the milky way galaxy.
 It can also changes images very quickly.
-As a trade off for this capability, the digital Starlab doesn't have as deep and black of a night sky as the Classic Starlab.

 When is a Classic STARLAB preferable to a digital planetarium?

-The classic Starlab afford clearer images and better contrast ratios than digital versions.
-While not as powerful in astronomy, it does have a number of advantages:
+The classic Starlab , while not as powerful in astronomy as the digital Starlab, does have a number of advantages:

 - Flexibility.
-Digital planetariums are very useful in the field of astronomy.
+Digital planetariums are very useful in the field of astronomy, geography, and meteorology.
 However, there are times when a teacher wants to teach other subjects with the system.
-To that end, several Starlab cylinders have been developed that offer cross-curricular value: biological cell, plate tectonics, bird migration, ocean currents, mythology, and others.
-Please note that this list is not all-inclusive.
-Since the classic Starlab can be used by several departments, the cost of the system can be spread out.
+The classic Starlab has several cylinders that were developed to offer cross-curricular value: bird migration, Lewis and Clark navigation, Hindu mythology, etc. Since the classic Starlab can be used by several departments, the cost of the system can be spread out.

 - Ease of use.
 Some people do not like using computers to teach.
 If this is the case, the Classic Starlab is perfect.
 Since there are no electronics to master, there is almost no learning curve.
 Simply set up the system, place the cylinder you wish to use on the projector, and you are ready to teach.

 - Durability.
 Classic Starlabs have a proven record of reliability.
 With proper care, some systems have lasted over 20 years!
 This is due to a variety of factors.
 Firstly, the domes used are made out of strong vinyl, which resists wear.
 Often, digital planetariums use fabric domes which are less durable.
 Secondly, our projectors are much less complex than digital units.
-With less parts, there is less to go wrong.
 Digital components are often expensive, making repairs costly, perhaps thousands of dollars.
 In comparison, a Classic projector can often be repaired for only a few hundred dollars.
 If you are using your planetarium with small children, this difference can be very valuable.

 - Cost effectiveness.
 The classic Starlab system is cheaper than most digital varieties.
 Although there are some digital planetariums which compete with the classic Starlab on price, they use inferior optics, and suffer the same drawbacks as more advanced digital systems.
 In addition, because the Classic Starlab can be used by students from several departments, it is cheaper on a per student basis.